 For the RA patients, the antibody response was considered “normal” four weeks after the third dose if it was within one standard deviation of the response in 50 healthy controls four to eight weeks after their second dose of COVID-19 vaccine (the final in their primary series):

-Achievement of normal antibody response wasn’t significantly different between patients who held DMARDs and those who continued them or between patients who used methotrexate versus other DMARDs.
+Achievement of a normal antibody response wasn’t significantly different between patients who held DMARDs and those who continued them or between patients who used methotrexate versus other DMARDs.

 T-cell Response

-- The increase was significant both in subjects who held DMARDs and those who continued DMARDs
+• The increase was significant both in subjects who held DMARDs and those who continued DMARDs

-- However, the frequency of activated T cells was lower in RA patients (median, 0.30%) than in vaccinated controls (0.62%), although this difference was not statistically significant
+• The frequency of activated T cells was lower in RA patients (median, 0.30%) than in vaccinated controls (0.62%), although this difference was not statistically significant

 Changes in T-cell responses did not correlate with changes in antibody levels.